 There are a variety of on-campus jobs.
 You can work in the library, fitness center, dining hall, food court, recreation services or one of the computer labs (just to name a few).
 If office work is more your style, almost every office on campus hires student workers, including some professors and even the President.

 International students are not allowed to work off-campus under a J or F class visa.
 The university does offer opportunities for training and internships at off-campus organizations, but must first be approved by your academic advisor and the International Center office.

 Most businesses and restaurants will accept credit or debit cards, but cash is sometimes necessary as well.
 It is recommended to only carry small amounts of cash at one time.
 You will also need quarters in order to do laundry in the dorms on campus.

-If you feel in danger at any point, you should contact local authorities.
-Missouri Western has campus security that can be reached by calling (816) 271-4438 or you can contact St. Joseph police by calling 911 in case of emergency.
+If you feel in danger at any point, you should contact local authorities or any employees at the university.
+Missouri Western has university police department that can be reached 24 hour/7 day a week by calling (816) 271-4438 or you can contact St. Joseph local police by calling 9-1-1 in case of emergency.

 Because you are international, a phone on contract would probably not be the option for you due to high rates from not having credit.

 If you own a phone that is already unlocked, you could purchase a sim card from a phone company of your choice and go on with a prepaid phone plan with them.

 You could also purchase a cheap phone for the purpose of only making calls, texting and contacting your family overseas, and solely rely on wifi for your smartphone.

 You will receive a check-in form via email when you arrive at Missouri Western.
 All students are required to fill out this form online to let International Center and the university know that you have officially arrived.